brianESte/brianeste.github.io/README.md

 Notable pages:
 * A remake of <span>Morsecode.io</span> (receive only)
+* Simple Plurality page:        Exhibit how SP works, and its issues
-* Instant Runoff Voting page: meant to exhibit the pros and cons of IRV
+* Instant Runoff Voting page:   Exhibit the pros and cons of IRV
-* Approval Voting page: meant to exhibit the pros and cons of AV
+* Approval Voting page:         Exhibit the pros and cons of AV

 Planned pages:
-+ Simple Plurality page
 + Score Voting page
 + STAR voting page
++ Multi-winner voting methods...?

 Suggestions, issues, corrections are welcome